AirmailSoap3209/ClickerJamWinter2023/README.md

 Welcome to our game jam project!

 This game was created during a One week-day game jam with a team of three developers.
-The theme of the game jam was "," and we decided to create a __ based clicker type game.
+The theme of the game jam was "interdimensional" and we decided to create a  Incermental idle research based clicker type game.

 ___ game descrirption ___